Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/increasing_public_cloud_quota/guide.en-gb.md

 #### Increasing your resources quota automatically with the "Auto-scaling quota" feature

-This option allows you to request an automatic and gradual increase of your resources quota.
-Your quota will be increased depending on your usage, and based on a certain number of internal criteria.
+This option allows you to request an automatic and gradual increase of your resource quota.
+The quota will be raised based on your actual usage (if you exceed 60% of your current quota over 30 consecutive days), as well as on a set of internal and financial criteria.

 This is not an instant process and the resources quota are increased over the course of time.